q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

         return self.out
 ```

-I have linked a post about convolution operation on the top of this blog.
-Only important part here are:-
+I have linked a post about convolution operation at the top of this blog.
+The only important part here is:-
 * For each filter
     * do elementwise matrix multiplication and sum them all(of each channels also)
     * Then add bias term
     * Output of this filter will have channel(not a real color channel) of `num_filters`
-* Finally apply activation function on this output.
+* Finally apply the activation function on this output.

-It is clear that, if a layer have 5 filters then the output of this layer will have 5 channels also.
+It is clear that, if a layer has 5 filters then the output of this layer will have 5 channels also.

 #### 3.1.2.6 Prepare Method for Backpropagation